zwave-js/node-zwave-js/docs/api/node.md

 readonly status: NodeStatus;
 ```

 This property tracks the status a node in the network currently has (or is believed to have).
-Consumers of this library should treat the status as readonly.
 Valid values are defined in the `NodeStatus` enumeration:

 -   `NodeStatus.Unknown (0)` - this is the default status of a node.
 A node is assigned this status before it is being interviewed (including manual re-interviews when calling `refreshInfo`).
 -   `NodeStatus.Asleep (1)` - Nodes that support the `WakeUp` CC and failed to respond to a message are assumed asleep.